chaolongwang/SEEKIN/README.md

 ---

 ## 1 Description
 SEEKIN is a software program for estimating pairwise kinship coefficients using either shallow sequencing data or genotyping data.
 The method was initially developed for shallow sequencing data, such as off-target sequencing data from target sequencing experiments (typically ~0.1-1X).
-SEEKIN, together with the `[LASER] (http://csg.sph.umich.edu/chaolong/LASER/)` software [1,2] for ancestry estimation, enables control of population structure and cryptic relatedness in target/exome sequencing studies.
+SEEKIN, together with the [LASER] [我的博客] (http://csg.sph.umich.edu/chaolong/LASER/) software [1,2] for ancestry estimation, enables control of population structure and cryptic relatedness in target/exome sequencing studies.

 To address the missing data and genotype uncertainty issues that are intrinsic to shallow sequencing data, we use the LD-based genotype calling algorithm in BEAGLE [3] (https://faculty.washington.edu/browning/beagle/beagle.html) to process sequencing data and develop kinship estimators that explicitly model the genotype uncertainty via the Rsq metric output by BEAGLE.